mikesir87/docker-create-cert/README.md

 docker container run --rm -v $(pwd):/out mikesir87/create-cert my-app.localhost another-app.localhost
 ```

-You'll see a `cert.key` and `cert.pem` in the current directory.
+You'll see a `key.pem` and `cert.pem` in the current directory.
 The key will be self-signed with SANs of `my-app.localhost` and `another-app.localhost`.